View Charles Ardis's Obituary on Tallahassee.com and share memories

 Charles Ardis

-Atlanta, GA - Charles Ardis, 71, of Atlanta, GA passed on Sunday, November 10, 2019.
-Graveside services will be 11:00 a.m.
-Friday, November 23, in Tallahassee National Cemetery.
-A Donaldsonville, GA native, Charles was a 1965 graduate of Seminole County Training School and a 1972 graduate of Morris Brown College.
-He served two tours of military duty in the U.S. Army, 1965-68; 1968-72 and combat service in Vietnam.
-Before retiring he was employed in retail and insurance sales.
-Survivors include his sister, Baby Doll Miller; brothers: Arthur Lee Davis and Henery Lee (Mary) Ardis and several nieces, nephews, other relatives and friends.
-Following the service, a reception will be held at Paul Russell Road Church of Christ, 916 Paul Russell Road, Tallahassee.
+Atlanta.
+GA - Graveside services for Charles Ardis, 71, are 11:00 a.m.
+Friday (11/22/19) in Tallahassee National Cemetery.
+Charles was a Donalsonville, GA native, U.S. Army veteran and a 1972 graduate of Morris Brown College.
+He had been an operations supervisor at JC Penney and accounting supervisor at Allstate Insurance.
+Survivors include his sister, Baby Doll Miller; brothers: Arthur Lee Davis and Henery (Mary) Ard'is and several other relatives and friends.
+Following the service, a reception will be held at Paul Russell Road Church of Christ, Tallahassee, Florida.